Read your latest personalised notifications

-Video or audio recording during a scientific presentation or session during an ESC event is strictly prohibited.
+Video or audio recordings and screenshots are strictly prohibited during a scientific presentation or session during an ESC.

 Presenters are the sole proprietors of the content they disclose at ESC events (data, photographs, slides, etc.) It is the responsibility of presenters or speakers to notify the audience of any restrictions on photographing the content they are presenting.
 The announcement must be made at the beginning of each presentation.

 Any video transmission or webcast from an ESC event must adhere to the ESC Media and Embargo Policy and only be published/available online after the start of the scientific session it refers to.